gdlc/STAT_COMP/INCLASS_9.md

 ### Maximum Likelihood: Estimation and Inference

-The [gout data set](https://raw.githubusercontent.com/gdlc/STAT_COMP/master/goutData.txt) contain information on gout (a common form of inflammatory arthritis) on patiens.
+The [gout data set](https://raw.githubusercontent.com/gdlc/STAT_COMP/master/goutData.txt) contain information on gout (a common form of inflammatory arthritis) sex, race, age and other covariates.

 **1)** Use `optim()` to fit a logistic regression of the form `gout~race+sex+age`.
 Compare your estimates with those reported by `glm()` for the same regression.